 ad_group_criterion.status.
 Similarly, the

-campaign attribute of the row
+campaign attribute of the row is

-will not be populated because the
+not populated if the

-SELECT clause does not include any fields
+SELECT clause does not include any fields from the

 The response will contain one

 GoogleAdsRow for each combination of the

 - instance of the main resource specified in the

 For example, the response for a query that selects